Skip to main content

 An Overview of Education Services and Support Laws

-Parents have the right to be informed of procedural safeguards, review educational records, and be equal members of the Individualized Education Plan (IEP) team.
-They also must have their concerns heard.
-Parents can suggest alternative IEPs, request hearings, mediation, and due process for their concerns, and be a part of all aspects of their child's education.
+Parents have the right to be informed of their procedural safeguards and to review educational records.
+They are equal IEP team members who must have their concerns heard.
+Parents can suggest alternative IEPs, request hearings, and ask for mediation and due process for their concerns.
+They are entitled to be a part of all aspects of their child's education.

 • Autism